tencho992/codeWars/README.md

 - Find me!
 My username is Tencho992 and I belong to the Resilient Coders Clan!

 As of March 16, 2023 I am on level 8kyu.
+As of March 21, 2023 I am on level 7kyu.